 The application deadline is at 5 p.m. on the 1st day of the month during the following months within the academic year: September, October, November, February, March, and April.
 Applications requesting more than $1,000 or that require changes to campus infrastructure are only accepted on October 1st and March 1st.
 The Committee does not review proposals during the winter and summer breaks.
 Applicants can expect a decision on the funding outcome of their proposal within four weeks after submission given the applications are received by the deadline.
-Funds may not be used as reimbursement for projects already completed, and therefore a realistic amount of lead time should be given in order for proposals to be eligible for review.
+Funds may not be used as reimbursement for projects already completed, therefore a realistic amount of lead time should be given in order for proposals to be eligible for review.

 Applicants must either be able to carry out their proposed activities on their own or have secured commitment from an appropriate campus department sufficient as a partner in implementing the project, including financial aspects.
 All proposals submitted by students must have a commitment from a UNCG faculty or staff member to supervise the proposed project.
 Commitments from partnering units must be evidenced by a signature on proposals.
 Carrying out a project includes ensuring that the project follows all applicable campus policies and procedures for student fee monies as well as any State and Federal laws, including but not limited to ensuring the Green Fund student fee monies are not commingled with university general operating funds and that full documentation of expenditures are assembled for financial auditing purposes.